Fecal incontinence: Management

 Conservative measures include dietary modification, drug treatment, retrograde anal irrigation, biofeedback retraining anal sphincter exercises.
 Incontinence products refer to devices such as anal plugs and perineal pads and garments such as diapers or nappies.
 Perineal pads are efficient and acceptable for only minor incontinence.
-If all other measures are ineffective removing the entire colon may be an option.
+If all other measures are ineffective removing the entire colon or a colostomy may be an option.

 Diet

 Dietary modification may be important for successful management.
 Both diarrhea and constipation can contribute to different cases, so dietary advice must be tailored to address the underlying cause or it may be ineffective or counterproductive.
 In persons with disease aggravated by diarrhea or those with rectal loading by soft stools, the following suggestions may be beneficial: increase dietary fiber; reduce wholegrain cereals and bread; reduce fruit and vegetables which contain natural laxative compounds (rhubarb, figs, prunes and plums); limit beans, pulses, cabbage and sprouts; reduce spices (especially chili); reduce artificial sweeteners (e.g. sugar-free chewing gum); reduce alcohol (especially stout, beer and ale); reduce lactose if there is some degree of lactase deficiency; and reduce caffeine.
 Caffeine lowers the resting tone of the anal canal and also causes diarrhea.
 Excessive doses of vitamin C, magnesium, phosphorus or calcium supplements may increase FI.
 Reducing the olestra fat substitute, which can cause diarrhea, may also help.